 The monastery was closed with the introduction of the Reformation by margrave Jan of Kostrzyn.
 According to the chronicles, the convent was finally closed in 1547.
 In the years 1539-1593, the church served as the lutheran parish church because of the destruction of the collegiate church, caused by the fire.

-In 1635, the vaults of three eastern spans of the church collapsed.
-The spans were no longer rebuilt, but the church was shortened by about 20 meters.
-In 1717, the tower collapsed, destroying the vaults of the western spans of the temple.
+In 1635, the vaults of three eastern bays of the church collapsed.
+The bays were no longer rebuilt, but the church was shortened by about 20 meters.
+In 1717, the tower collapsed, destroying the vaults of the western bays of the temple.
 The reconstruction was carried out in the years 1734-38, when the vaults were replaced with ceilings.
-In the nineteenth century, only four nave spanes served the sacred functions.
+In the nineteenth century, only four nave’s bays served the sacred functions.
 The remaining part was used as a barracks and a granary.
 In the years 1927-28 a general renovation of the building was carried out, adapting it to the fulfillment of secular functions.

 Two rooms have been preserved from the monastery buildings, covered with diamond and palm vaults supported on one pillar.
 It is presumed that there could be a refectory or a kitchen in these rooms.
 The first floor was intended for monks.